-This procedure cleans all components in the water flow path, and is used to clean the ice machine between the bi-yearly cleaning/sanitizing procedure.
+This procedure will de-scale the components in the water flow path, and is used to de-scale the ice machine between the bi-yearly de-scaling and sanitizing procedure.

-Ice machine cleaner is used to remove lime scale and mineral deposits.
+Ice machine de-scaler is used to remove lime scale and mineral deposits.
 Ice machine sanitizer disinfects and removes algae and slime.

-NOTE: Although not required and dependent on your installation, removing the ice machine top cover may allow easier access.
+NOTE: Although not required and dependent on your installation, removing the ice machine top cover may allow easier access

-- Ice must not be on the evaporator during the clean/ sanitize cycle.
-Follow one of the methods below: - Press the power switch at the end of a harvest cycle after ice falls from the evaporator(s). - Press the power switch and allow the ice to melt.
+- Ice must not be on the evaporator during the descaling/sanitize cycle.
+Follow one of the methods helow: - Press the power switch at the end of a harvest cycle after ice falls from the evaporator(s). - Press the power switch and allow the ice to melt.